mummer4/mummer/README.md

-Please read the utility-specific documentation in the "docs/" subdirectory for descriptions of these files and information on how to change the alignment parameters for the scripts (minimum match length, etc.), or see the notes below in the "RUNNING THE MUMmer UTILITIES" section for a brief explanation.
+Please read the utility-specific documentation in the "docs/" subdirectory for descriptions of these files and information on how to change the alignment parameters for the scripts (minimum match length, etc.), or see the notes below in the "RUNNING THE NUCMER AND THE PROMER" section for a brief explanation.

 To see a simple gnuplot output, if you have gnuplot installed, run